aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/prerequisites.en.md

 You do not have to be in any specific folder as by default CLI tool will be installed in `build/install`.
 Learn more in [Documentation](https://github.com/aws/aws-nitro-enclaves-cli)
 {{% /notice %}}

-1. Install the Nitro Enclaves CLI.
-This will enable you to run enclaves.
+1. Install the Nitro Enclaves CLI, which will enable you to run enclaves.
     ```sh
     $ sudo amazon-linux-extras install aws-nitro-enclaves-cli -y
     ```